-Campus Travel is Scouts Australia's preferred Travel Agent with dedicated managers for group travel and non-group travel (e.g. CMT meetings) enquiries.
+Scouts Australia has a preferred Travel Agent with dedicated managers for group travel and non-group travel (e.g. CMT meetings) enquiries.
 Contingent Leaders must contact Campus Travel for quotations on all travel, tours and airfares.
 Current contact details are available from the National Support Team.